pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-4.md

 The web UI itself is super simple.
 Everything is good old HTML, CSS, and JS.
 I figured since there wasn't really any "responsive" design, it would be easier to just write it all in vanilla JS.

+I've opted to use Flask as the web server for this project since it's fairly lightweight and when combined with templates and Jinja2, it's fairly easy to serve up static pages.

 ## Landing Page
 The landing page features some basic information I pulled from the Cloudflare R2 API and shows 2 randomly selected featured videos at the top of the page.
 This is basically done by using a random number generator where today's date is the seed.
 A fairly simple way to ensure that the same videos are shown for the entire day.